lepture/authlib/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-Authlib is a ready to use authentication library.
+Authlib is an ambitious authentication library for OAuth 1, OAuth 2, OpenID clients and servers.
 It is designed from low level APIs to high level APIs, to meet the needs of everyone.

 Features